babelouest/glewlwyd/docs/OIDC.md

 ### Allow for the token client

 Enable this feature if your want to allow clients to use endpoints `/introspect` and `/revoke` using their client_id and secret as HTTP Basic Auth.
-The clients will be allowed to introspect and revoke only the tokens that were issued for them.
+The client will be allowed to introspect and revoke tokens if it has the auhtorization type `client_credentials`.

 ### Required scopes in the access token

-Add on or more scopes if you want to allow to use endpoints `/introspect` and `/revoke` using valid access tokens to authenticate the requests.
+Add one or more scopes if you want to allow to use endpoints `/introspect` and `/revoke` using valid access tokens to authenticate the requests.
 The access tokens must have the scopes required in their payload to be valid.

 ## Clients registration